ctb/titus-blog/src/2014-davis-swc-training.rst

 If you're interested in further information, go subscribe to `this github issue <https://github.com/ngs-docs/angus/issues/33>`__; we should have room for a dozen extra people to attend.
+**Anyone is welcome, including people unaffiliated with UC Davis.**

 NOTE: This workshop is hosted by `my new lab
 <http://ivory.idyll.org/blog/2014-going-to-davis.html>`__, but I am seeking